Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 \subsubsection{Influences of $\mathbf{Q}$}

-Corresponding to Remarks~\ref{remark_select_q} and~\ref{Remark_1_2}, we use a Random orthogonal matrix and an Oracle matrix~(the right singular matrix of the ground-truth unfolding matrix) to test the influence of $\mathbf{Q}$.
-The results of three TQN based models in Tables~\ref{PSNR_1_2} and~\ref{PSNR_3_4} show that $\mathbf{Q}$ play an important role in tensor recovery.
+Corresponding to our motivation, we use a Random orthogonal matrix and an Oracle matrix~({the matrix of right singular vectors} of the ground-truth unfolding matrix) to test the influence of $\mathbf{Q}$.
+The results of TQN models with different orthogonal matrix in Tables~\ref{PSNR_1_2} and~\ref{PSNR_3_4} show that $\mathbf{Q}$ play an important role in tensor recovery.
 Comparing with Random $\mathbf{Q}$ case, our Algorithm~\ref{Algorithm_1} is effective for searching a better $\mathbf{Q}$.
 Table~\ref{PSNR_1_2} also shows that a proper $\mathbf{Q}$ may make recover the ground-truth more easily.
-For example, with sampling rate $p\geq 0.2$ on $10000$ images, an Oracle matrix $\mathbf{Q}$ can lead to an ``exact'' recovery.
+For example, with sampling rate $p\geq 0.2$ on $10000$ images, an Oracle matrix $\mathbf{Q}$ can lead to an ``exact'' recovery~($\text{PSNR} >200$).